kaito-project/grit/docs/proposals/20250221-gpu-workload-checkpointing-and-restoration.md

   PodSpecHash string
   // PodUid is used for storing pod uid which will be used to construct log path of pod.
   PodUid string
-  // state machine of Checkpoint Phase: Pending --> Checkpointing --> Checkpointed or Failed.
+  // state machine of Checkpoint Phase: Created --> Pending --> Checkpointing --> Checkpointed --> Submitting --> Submitted or Failed.
   Phase CheckpointPhase
   // current state of pod checkpoint
   Conditions []metav1.Condition